DigitalBridge-AI/room-layout-assessment/README.md

 # room-layout-assessment
-Code necessary to reproduce our results for room layout assessment using the a Graph Neural Network and the Deep Support Vector Data Description loss
+Room layout assessment using the a Graph Neural Network and the Deep Support Vector Data Description loss.